Matthew Slade: Early life

 Born at South Perrot in Dorset, he was second son of John Slade (d.
-1574), rector of South Perrot, who married in 1567 Joan, daughter of John Owsley of Misterton, Somerset.
+1574), rector of South Perrot, who married in 1567 Joanna, daughter of John Owsley of Misterton, Somerset.
 His elder brother Samuel Slade (1568–1612?) graduated B.A. at Oxford 1586, M.A.
 1594, became vicar of Embleton, Northumberland, but resigned the living to travel in Europe and the east in search of manuscripts, and died in Zante before 1613.

 Matthew matriculated at St Alban Hall on 29 October 1585, and graduated B.A. on 13 January 1589.
 He taught a school in Devon.

 In Amsterdam

 About 1597 he went to Amsterdam, where he earned a living as a teacher and librarian.
 He became part of the city's intellectual life, and made a reputation as a controversialist.

 Teacher and scholar

 Slade met others with similar linguistic interests: Henry Ainsworth and Hugh Broughton.
 He also associated with the printer and Arabist Jan Theunisz, who was a Mennonite.
 Slade worked as assistant master in the Latin school in Koestraat from 1598, becoming rector there in 1602.
 As a scholar, Slade was on good terms with Isaac Casaubon, Gerard Vossius, and Joseph Justus Scaliger.